-ACA will not be offering Extended Care for the 2020-2021 school year.
+ACA will be offering Extended Care from 3:30-5:00 p.m..
 Regular school hours are 8:00 to 3:15.
 The building will open for students at 7:15 a.m.
-The grammar school teachers are responsible for their students after school until they are picked up or signed into the late pick-up Drop-In Program.
-Unless you have arranged for the tutoring of a student, or they participate in after school activities, all students should be picked up by 3:30.
+The grammar school teachers are responsible for their students after school until they are picked up or placed in Extended Care.